WS Grain Cleaners

 Grading Seed Adds Value

-Field trials have confirmed that using only the healthy, plump seeds for planting may increase yields up to 30% more.
+Field trials have confirmed that using only the healthy, plump seeds for planting will increase yields up to 30% or more.
 An added benefit is that the crop may mature more uniformly and up to a week earlier.
 Grading out the heaviest, healthiest seed can be accomplished by performing a hard separation.
 Increasing the air flow will cause the lighter seeds, which are often the malnourished or diseased seeds to be separated from the healthiest, plumpest seeds having the highest test weight.
 Premium prices can be obtained for high value grain.
 The other separations can be used for feed or sold as a lower grade grain.

 Consistent, Efficient, User Friendly